CD Rate Calculator - Certificate of Deposit Rate Calculator

 How to Compare CD Rates

 When comparing CD rates, always use APY (Annual Percentage Yield) rather than APR.
 APY accounts for compounding frequency and gives you the true return.
-Our CD rate calculator automatically calculates APY for accurate comparisons.
+Our CD rate calculator (including our CD rate calculator with compounding and CD rate calculator by term) automatically calculates APY for accurate comparisons.
+Use our CD rate comparison calculator to evaluate multiple offers side-by-side.

 Pro Tip:

-Compare rates from at least 3-5 different banks.
+Compare rates from at least 3-5 different banks using our bank CD rate calculator.
 Online banks and credit unions often offer the best CD rates.
-Use our calculator to see the exact difference in earnings.
+Use our CD interest rate calculator to see the exact difference in earnings.
+You can also calculate CD rate from interest earned to verify advertised rates.

 Current CD Rate Trends